NellowTCS/Mesh-NOW/Docs/docs/getting-started/installation.md

 #include "mesh_now.h"
 ```

-The header provides all public types, constants, and function declarations.
-The `extern "C"` wrapper is included for C++ compatibility.
+The header exposes all public types, constants, and function declarations.
+It carries an `extern "C"` wrapper for C++ projects.

 ## Next Steps